Seattle Sounders FC: Ownership and team management

 Brian Schmetzer is the Sounders' current head coach.
 He was promoted to interim head coach from his role as assistant coach after Sigi Schmid parted ways with the club on mutual terms in July 2016.
 Schmetzer was made permanent head coach in November 2016, following the team's qualification for that year's playoffs.
-The club's assistant coaches are Preki, Freddy Juarez, and Andy Rose; until 2021, the other assistant coaches under Schmetzer were Gonzalo Pineda (now head coach of Atlanta United FC) and Djimi Traoré.
+The club's assistant coaches are Preki, Freddy Juarez, and Ricardo Clark; until 2021, the other assistant coaches under Schmetzer were Gonzalo Pineda (later head coach of Atlanta United FC) and Djimi Traoré.
 Tom Dutra was hired in 2008 as the club's goalkeeper coach.

 Garth Lagerwey was hired from Real Salt Lake in January 2015 as the club's general manager and President of Soccer, replacing Adrian Hanauer.
 He left the club in November 2022 and was replaced by Craig Waibel, another former member of Real Salt Lake's staff.
 Prior to his appointment, Waibel was serving as the club's technical director, having replaced former MLS player and Everett native Chris Henderson in January 2021; Henderson had served in the role from January 24, 2009, until he left the club to join Inter Miami CF. Former Sounders defender Taylor Graham was hired as the club's Vice President of Business Operations in 2012, replacing longtime Seattle Seahawks executive Gary Wright.
 Tacoma native Hugh Weber was hired as the club's President of Business Operations in February 2023, replacing Tomozawa, who was named CEO of Seattle's organizing committee for the 2026 FIFA World Cup; Tomozawa kept his ownership stake in the club despite his departure from club operations.

 SportsBusiness Journal and SportsBusiness Daily recognized Seattle Sounders FC as the Professional Sports Team of the Year in 2009 because of the team's record-setting success in attendance, as well as making the playoffs in its inaugural season.
 Former Seahawks and Sounders CEO Tod Leiweke was recognized by the Puget Sound Business Journal as the newspaper's 2009 Executive of the Year.
 Gary Wright was named MLS Executive of the Year in 2009.
 In 2012, he was named Seattle Sports Star Executive of the Year.

 A 2015 study by Forbes ranked the Sounders number one in the league in terms of annual revenues ($50 million) and operating income ($10 million).
 Consequently, the Sounders were also ranked as the most valuable franchise ($245 million) in MLS – a 717% increase over the expansion fee it paid to join the league.
 The financial success of the team is driven in large part by their high attendance figures and local popularity.
 In 2019, the club announced that they would become carbon neutral by reducing emissions and purchasing offsets.
 They were the first professional soccer team in North America to make a commitment to carbon neutrality.